Wholesome Living

 You required my eyes to look up to heaven where you dwell.
 You consumed my soul with your glory.
 You multiplied my mindfulness of the creation of worlds; and their Creator.
 Light, darkness, animals, and our earth halted their daily rhythm, while you seized their prehistoric dance.
 I was forced to replace the cardboard glasses and shielded my eyes again as you performed your encore.
 Then you softly ushered in our brilliant sun and left as graciously as you arrived.
 A second dawn began.
 Birds woke up and began their morning songs and returned to the sky.
 Horses wandered from the barn to their pasture.
 Frogs and crickets silenced their melodies.
 A new day began all over again, only it was the same day.

 Thank you for stopping my life then reviving it.
 Thank you for directing my attention upward, to orbiting planets and stars; and heavenward to the Creator, Jesus Christ.
 You gifted me with a fresh insight of love, and deeper appreciation for the details of the universe.
-I continued to remember you each day that followed.

 With love, your greatest admirer,